-In Battlezone: Rise of the Black Dogs, the Americans and (remnants of) the Soviets team up to take down the Furies (alien spaceships brought back by the Soviets).
+In Battlezone, the Americans and (remnants of) the Soviets team up to take down the Furies (alien spaceships brought back by the Soviets).
 In fact there is even a rescue mission before the team-up mission, in which you have to rescue the Soviet survivors (the Furies rebelled after taking down the Black Dogs (third faction and the one used to create the Furies in the first place).

 In Final Fantasy X-2, the Leblanc Syndicate, who are enemies originally, become allies of the Gullwings in Chapter 3.
 This is different, however, in that they remain allies for the rest of the game, even helping in the fight against Vegnagun.